Our vision for Swainswick is a school where all children are known and valued as unique individuals, where differences are respected and celebrated.

 Through linking the selected value to events on the calendar, modern-day themes and engaging children with their theological underpinnings, we strive to make Swainswick a community that embodies an ethos of living well together.
 These discussions help prepare children for the challenges as a 21st Century citizen in Modern Britain, respecting and showing understanding of others for all that is similar and different.

 This strong ethos permeates school life and the emphasis on increasing our children’s awareness of our ‘values’ is a significant factor in enhancing the pupils’ spiritual, moral, social and cultural development.
+(Find out more about how we understand our distinctiveness as a Church of England school here.).

 Church of England's Vision for Education